pocmo/uitest-agent/README.md

 # UI Test Agent

-A natural language-based agent for automating UI testing on mobile devices and web applications using Google's Gemini AI models.
+A natural language-based agent for automating UI testing on mobile devices and web applications using Google's Agent Development Kit (ADK).
 This tool allows testers and developers to write test instructions in plain English and have them executed on Android, iOS, or web platforms.

 > **Note:** This is a prototype/experimental project.
 While functional, it is not yet ready for production use.
 Use at your own risk.